Saluang

 The saluang is a traditional musical instrument of the Minangkabau people of West Sumatra, Indonesia.

 It is similar to the ney in general, in that it is an oblique flute, but made of bamboo.
 It is related to the suling of other parts of Indonesia.

 It is made of thin bamboo or "talang" (Schizostachyum brachycladum Kurz), with 4 holes.
 The end which is blown is beveled, to help direct the player's breath.
 The dimension of saluang is 3–4 cm in diameter and 40–60 cm in length.
 It is related to the suling of other parts of Indonesia.

-Saluang players use a circular breathing technique to play, which means they can a song from beginning to end without stopping.
+Saluang players use a circular breathing technique to play, which means they can play a song from beginning to end without stopping.